microsoft/playwright/docs/src/test-components-storybook-js.md

 Storybook also provides component testing with its [Test Runner](https://storybook.js.org/docs/react/writing-tests/test-runner) (that also uses Playwright under the hood).

-Here's the same example using Storybook's play function:
+Here's the same example using Storybook's play function, which is automatically executed after story render:

 ```ts
 // Button.stories.ts